jillzy/BVH-to-JSON-converter/README.md

-Build project in Visual Studios as Release
+This program produces JSON file from BVH file with valid JSON object To prettify: http://jsonviewer.stack.hu/

-Run executable in command line with usage: converter.exe [input filepath] [output filepath]
+- Build project in Visual Studios as Release

-Produces JSON file with valid JSON object
+- Run executable found in (.\Converter\Converter\bin\Release)
-To prettify: http://jsonviewer.stack.hu/
+in command line with usage: Converter.exe ["input filepath"] ["output filepath"]